-You’ll have to buy into another currency when you buy abroad, and this means that you’ll need to open a bank account in the same country.
+You’ll have to buy in another currency when you buy abroad, and this means that you’ll need to open a bank account in the same country.
 You cannot control the fluctuations, and that means you’ll win or lose depending on the time of year and the rise and fall of prices.
 It’s important that you understand this going into your purchase!

 Taxes, Laws, Regulations

-Purchasing a vacation home abroad can be costly and it’s important that you do all that you can to avoid those mistakes that homeowners often make.
+Purchasing a holiday home abroad can be costly and it’s important that you do all that you can to avoid those mistakes that homeowners often make.
 Get to know the laws in your new property’s home, and you’ll be well-versed as to what to expect.